ramanokshit/Verilog_designs/Dual-clock FIFO/readme.md

 This code is avery basic and i recognise it is not adjusted to Clock Domain Crossing.
 This is a basic asynchronous fifo and can be used as buffer registers for application such as uart to processor, packet transfer between 2 systems

 # 2) Adjusted Dual-Clock FIFO Memory
+This code contains the Verilog Implementation of the modified dual-clock/asynchronous FIFO memeory adjusted for Cross Domain Crossing(CDC) using 2 flip flop synchronizer and gray code to minimize switching to avoid glitches dual to more than bit toggling.The dual flop-flop reduces the chances of metastability.The FIFO counter is removes as it is the place with higher chance of CDC.The aditional registers added function as the synchronizer.The functions are used to convert from binary to gray or gray to binary.